SiliconLabs/bluetooth_stack_features/security/pairing_processes_example/README.md

 ## How It Works ##

 The attached demo code enables testing all pairing combinations shown in the table of [Pairing Processes](https://docs.silabs.com/bluetooth/latest/general/security/pairing-processes).
 It implements both the initiator and responder roles in the same firmware.
 The roles are configured by pressing and holding down PB0 on the starter kit during reset and they are shown on the LCD screen.
 Pressing the button during reset puts the device into responder role.
 Leaving the button released during reset puts the device into initiator role.
+[If the Gecko Bootloader uses the GPIO Activation feature, please ensure the Gecko Bootloader's GPIO Activation button does not conflict with the demo application's GPIO button.](#Special-Notes)

 A mobile phone with EFR Connect App can also be used as the responder, which covers the bottom row of the table.